Table of Contents

 R-410A versus R-22 Refrigerants - Conclusion - New Update

-Update: This article was written 10 years ago when R-410A was fairly new to the market.
-At this time R-410A is the dominant refrigerant used in residential HVAC systems and light commercial systems.
-A lot has changed but there are still R-22 systems still out there but are slowly being changed out.
+Update: This article was written ten years ago when R-410A was fairly new to the market.
+At this time, R-410A is the dominant refrigerant used in residential HVAC systems and light commercial systems.
+A lot has changed, but there are still R-22 systems out there but are slowly being changed out.
 The price of R-22, as I predicted, has skyrocketed.
 Additionally, one of the biggest problems now is refrigerant leaks because of the higher pressures and the quality of the copper and aluminum coils being produced.
-Life goes on and they are now talking about a new type of refrigerant so the madness will continue.
+Life goes on, and they are now talking about a new type of refrigerant so that the madness will continue.